bluenote79/eggshaped_spans_for_fusion360/README.md

 # Eggshaped spans for Fusion 360

-## This skript adds spans calculated by Hügelschäffer equation to Fusion 360 fittin 3 splines ready for lofting.
+## This skript adds spans calculated by Hügelschäffer equation to Fusion 360 fitting 3 splines ready for lofting.

 <picture>